haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   TRILL behaves as conservatively as possible, avoiding loops rather than avoiding partial connectivity.
 As a result, lack of connectivity may result from bridge or port misconfiguration.

 ### 2.6.
 RBridges and IEEE 802.1 Bridges
+  RBridges ports are, except as describe below, layered on top of IEEE [802.1Q-2005] port facilities.

 #### 2.6.1.
 RBridge Ports and 802.1 Layering
+  RBridges ports make use of [802.1Q-2005] port VLAN and priority processing.
+In addition, they may implement other lower-level 802.1 prrotocols as well as protocols for the link in use, such as PAUSE (Annex 31B of [802.3]), port-based access control [802.1X], MAC security [802.1AE], or link aggregation [802.11AX].

+  However, RBridges do not use spanning tree and do not block ports as spanning tree does.
+Figure 4 shows a high-level disgram of an RBridge with one port connected to an IEEE 802.3 link.
+Single lines represent the flow of control information, double lines the flow of both frames and control information.

+  The upper interface to the lower-level port/link control logic corresponds to the Internal Sublayer Service (ISS) in [802.1Q-2005].
+In RBridges, high-level control frames are processed above the ISS interface.

+  The upper interface to the port VLAN and priority processing corresponds to the Extended Internal Sublayer Service (EISS) in [802.1Q-2005].
+In RBridges, native and TRILL frames are processed above the EISS interface and are subject to port VLAN and priority processing.

 #### 2.6.2.
 Incremental Deployment
+  Because Rbridge are compatible with IEEE [802.1Q-2005] customer bridges, except as discussed in this document, a bridge LAN can be upgraded by incrementally replcing such bridges with RBridge.
+Bridges that have not yet been replaced are transparent to RBridge traffic.
+The physical links directly interconnected by such bridges, together with the bridges themselves, constitute bridged LANs.
+These bridged LANs apear to RBridges to be multi-access links.

+  If the bridges replaced by RBridges were default configuration bridges, then theri RBridge replacements will not require configuration.

+  Because RBridges, as described in this document, only provide customer services, they cannot replace provider bridges or provider backbone bridges, just as a customer bridge can't replace a provider bridge.
+However, **such provider devices can be part of the bridged LAN between RBridges**.
+Extension of TRILL to support provider services is left for future work and will be separately documented.

+  Of course, if the bridges replaced had any port level protocols enabled, such as port-based access control [802.1X] or MAC security [802.1AE], replacement RBridge would **need the same port level protocols enabled and similarly configured**.
+In addition, the replacement RBridges would have to support the same link type and link level protocols as the replaced bridges.

+  An RBridge campus will work best if all IEEE [802.1D] and [802.1Q-2005] bridges are replaced with RBridges, assuming the Rbridges have the same speed and capacity as the bridges.
+However, there may be intermediate states, where only some bridges have been replaced by RBridges, with inferior performence.

 ## 3. Details of the TRILL Header
 ### 3.1.
 TRILL Header Formart